 - optional: vanilla ice cream for serving

-Divide the peaches into 2 small cast iron skillets (approximately 5 inches each).
+- Divide the peaches into 2 5-inch cast iron skillets (note: you can also use one 10-inch skillet, but it may alter the bake time).
 Use a spoon to evenly distribute the dough over the peaches (it will not completely cover them).
 Sprinkle the cinnamon sugar mixture on top of the dough.